tjaz/iOS-rest-swift/README.md

 5. Create today app extension (widget) that displays the name of random github user that you loaded before (in step 3).

-Bonus: Upload your code to a repository and share the code with us so we can do a review (bitbucket, github, ...)